CommunitySolidServer/CommunitySolidServer/documentation/markdown/usage/identity-provider.md

 of the [Solid authentication client](https://github.com/inrupt/solid-client-authn-js) to interact with the server.

+It also provides account management options for creating pods and WebIDs to be used during authentication, which are discussed more in-depth below.
-The links here assume the server is hosted at `http://localhost:3000/`.
+The links on this page assume the server is hosted at `http://localhost:3000/`.

 ## Registering an account

-To register an account, you can go to `http://localhost:3000/idp/register/` if this feature is enabled, which it is on most configurations we provide.
+To register an account, you can go to `http://localhost:3000/.account/password/register/`, if this feature is enabled.
-Currently our registration page ties 3 features together on the same page:

-* Creating an account on the server.
+There you can create an account with the email/password login method.
-* Creating or linking a WebID to your account.
-* Creating a pod on the server.

-### Account

-To create an account you need to provide an email address and password.
 The password will be salted and hashed before being stored.
-As of now, the account is only used to log in and identify yourself to the IDP when you want to do an authenticated request, but in future the plan is to also use this for account/pod management.

-### WebID

-We require each account to have a corresponding WebID.
-You can either let the server create a WebID for you in a pod, which will also need to be created then, or you can link an already existing WebID you have on an external server.

-In case you try to link your own WebID, you can choose if you want to be able to use this server as your IDP for this WebID.
-If not, you can still create a pod, but you will not be able to direct the authentication client to this server to identify yourself.

-Additionally, if you try to register with an external WebID, the first attempt will return an error indicating you need to add an identification triple to your WebID.
-After doing that you can try to register again.
-This is how we verify you are the owner of that WebID.
-After registration the next page will inform you that you have to add an additional triple to your WebID if you want to use the server as your IDP.

-All of the above is automated if you create the WebID on the server itself.
+Afterwards you will be redirected to the account page where you can create pods and link WebIDs to your account.

-### Pod
+### Creating a pod

 To create a pod you simply have to fill in the name you want your pod to have.
 This will then be used to generate the full URL of your pod.